Tricky c questions and answers

 }

-Step 2: Save the as list.c (You can give any name)
+Step 2: Save the file as list.c (you can choose any name).

 Step 3: Compile and execute the file.